 It is important to note that when a multiply-referenced data element is deleted or moved, the various DDs that previously pointed to the data element are not automatically deleted or adjusted to point to the data element in its new location.
 Consequently, each DD to be deleted or moved should be checked for multiple references and handled appropriately.

-Low Level Interface
+Low-level Interface

-This chapter provides a detailed description of the routines that make up the HDF low level interface.
+This chapter provides a detailed description of the routines that make up the HDF low-level interface, sometimes referred to as the H-level interface.

 4.2 Introduction